paradocx96/fungisense-ai/CONTRIBUTING.md

 - [ ] New tests added for new functionality
 - [ ] Documentation updated (README, docstrings, etc.)
 - [ ] Commit messages follow Conventional Commits
-- [ ] Branch is up-to-date with main
+- [ ] Branch is up to date with main

 ### PR Description Template